MaitreyaM/Bugbot/README.md

 - Fix Plan: 3 steps, multiple safety considerations.
 - Patch: `fixed_user.py` created under `outputs/` with a single-line change to the query.

-## License

-This project uses LangGraph and LangChain under their respective licenses,
-and retains the original `clap-agents` code in `solution_clap_backup/` as a reference.